IsacLjungberg/isacljungberg.github.io/README.md

 ### Game Prototype, Dinner in the Dungeon
 *June 2026 - July 2026*

 Lead designer, programmer, and sole 3D artist on a game prototype created with one co-creator.
 Game designed to be a "friendslop" game similar to games like Repo or Lethal Company, but with a D&D inspired fantasy spin on things, and the special mechanic that you could eat and sell all items you picked up (meaning you can eat the keys, it's just that you probably shouldn't).
-Mostly a project to try out and get more experienced with Unity and see where an idea would take us.
+Mostly a project to try out and get more experienced with Unity and see where an idea would take us, that turned out to be overscoped given available experience and time.

 ### Game Vertical Slice, Dungeons and Debt
 *March 2026 - May 2026*